Mindfulness Techniques for Mental & Emotional Wellness

 How Do You Release Emotional Pain?

-Because the health of your body is tied directly to the health of your mind, and vice versa, changing the way you think can actually change how you feel.
-Because mindfulness impacts your emotional and mental health, your body enjoys many physical benefits from these types of practices.
+Your body enjoys many physical benefits from these types of practices.
 Researchers have been studying the impact of mindfulness and meditation on stress, sleep, heart rate, blood pressure, inflammation, and much more.

 1. Lower Stress And Have a Better Sleep